Skip to content

 Patrick Waterhouse

-Mikhael Subotzky and Patrick Waterhouse are in the process of prototyping a set of four Ponte City book towers (working title).
-These contain archives of the books (those real and imagined) and associated materials that comprise the artists’ fifteen-year engagement with Ponte City – the ineluctable 54-storey apartment building that dominates Johannesburg’s skyline – offering multiple installation strategies for exhibitions, and pedagogical tools for storytelling and study.
+Mikhael Subotzky and Patrick Waterhouse are in the process of prototyping a set of four Ponte City book towers.
+These contain archives of the workbooks and associated materials that comprise the artists’ seventeen-year engagement with Ponte City – the 54-storey apartment building that dominates Johannesburg’s skyline – and offer multiple installation strategies for exhibitions and pedagogical tools for storytelling and study.

-Four distinct book towers are in mind: modular, book-shelf-cum-cabinet units that interlock and interact with one another.
-Each corresponds to an era of bookmaking from the artists’ Ponte City project and contains materials relating to a period of the project’s making that can be used as resources for workshops and engagements.
+Each book tower is composed of modular cabinets that interlock and interact with one another.
+Corresponding to an era of bookmaking from the Ponte City project, they contain materials from that period that can be used as resources for workshops and engagement.

-The Book That Never Was, the second book tower, contains the attempts towards a book that Waterhouse and Subotzky conceived of between 2012–2013 that was too unwieldy, ambitious, and complicated to ever publish.
+The Book That Never Was, the second book tower, will contain the attempts towards a book that Waterhouse and Subotzky conceived of between 2012–2013 that was too unwieldy, ambitious, and complicated to ever publish.
+However, in being unrealisable, it did lay the foundation for the book that would be published, Ponte City (2014), and that is the subject of the third tower.

-The strategies the artists have employed for the book towers trace their provenance to the acquisition of the Ponte City archive by SFMOMA in 2018, and the installation of book dummies in a tower-like crate for display on Sean O’Toole’s research exhibition Photo book!
+The acquisition of the Ponte City exhibition archive by SFMOMA prompted the artists to think about sharing and storage techniques for these kinds of materials.
+The design strategies for these four book towers were first developed from the installation of book dummies in a tower-like crate for display on Sean O’Toole’s research exhibition Photo book!
 Photo-book!
-Photobook!, at A4 Arts Foundation in 2021.
+Photobook! at A4 Arts Foundation in 2021.

-Prototyped here in cardboard, the four towers have a full-length lightbox on one face, and a series of removable boxes - printed with images on all 6 faces - on the other face.
+Prototyped first in cardboard, the four towers have a full-length lightbox on one face, and a series of removable boxes - printed with images on all 6 faces - on the other face.

 In one configuration, the boxes collectively produce an image of the core of Ponte; removed and flipped they combine to create an image of the context of Ponte.